Infinity (philosophy): Anaximander

-An early engagement with the idea of infinity was made by Anaximander who considered infinity to be a foundational and primitive basis of reality.
-Anaximander was the first in the Greek philosophical tradition to propose that the universe was infinite.
+Anaximander was an early thinker who engaged with the idea of infinity, considering it a foundational and primitive basis of reality.
+Anaximander was the first in the Greek philosophical tradition to propose that the universe is infinite.

 Anaxagoras

-Anaxagoras (500–428 BCE) was of the opinion that matter of the universe had an innate capacity for infinite division.
+Anaxagoras (500–428 BCE) believed that the matter in the universe has an innate capacity for infinite division.

 The Atomists

 A group of thinkers of ancient Greece (later identified as the Atomists) all similarly considered matter to be made of an infinite number of structures as considered by imagining dividing or separating matter from itself an infinite number of times.

 Aristotle and after

 Aristotle, alive for the period 384–322 BCE, is credited with being the root of a field of thought, in his influence of succeeding thinking for a period spanning more than one subsequent millennium, by his rejection of the idea of actual infinity.

-In Book 3 of the work entitled Physics, written by Aristotle, Aristotle deals with the concept of infinity in terms of his notion of actuality and of potentiality.
+In Book 3 of his work entitled Physics, Aristotle deals with the concept of infinity in terms of his notion of actuality and of potentiality.